super3/dashban/README.md

-# Kanban Board - Waffle.io Clone
+# Dashban

 A modern, responsive Kanban board application built with HTML, TailwindCSS, and JavaScript.
-This project replicates the functionality of waffle.io with drag-and-drop task management.
+Dashban provides an intuitive drag-and-drop interface for effective task management and project tracking.

 ## Features